robertmaxwilliams/max-website/blog/2019-2-8-Code-Katas.md

     smallest temperature spread (the maximum temperature is the second column, the minimum the third column).

+(Doing this Friday)

+Shoot, so I was getting pretty good into the data parser then I realized that some of the columns are missing.
+I was using words to parse it, by whitespace delimiting.
+Now, it looks like the columns are whitespace aligned, using many spaces.
+Ugh.

+So it looks like the end of each word in the header is the same index as the end of each data cell.

+So here's the idea:

+Read the header in as a stream, record indexes where it transitions from non-space to space and do the same thing, chomping out strings to be converted to numbers.

+Oh, no, the rule is "one before the start of each word".
+Also it has those dang astrices...
+I'll just replaces those with spaces as a preprocessing step.

+My first attempt at this was a very general method, that takes in a file with a header, and creates a dict-like accessor that you give a row number and header column string and it gets you that value.
+This was a good idea for a general purpose task, but there's an important lesson here.
+This file has a lot of weird things about it, and I only have one of them.
+My parser for column-aligned-data-with-headers is nice, but it's already 99% of the way to being a single-time-use tool.
+Instead of the 100 lines and couple of hours I spent debugging this complex tool I could have just manually picked out the right indices for taking out the data I needed.
+So, here is the final product, completely single-use and also tightly bundled into a single function for terseness.

+    (ql:quickload :parse-float)
+    (ql:quickload :str)
+    (defun data-munge-dumb ()
+      (let* ((lines (uiop:read-file-lines "weather.dat"))
+         (data-lines (mapcar
+                  (lambda (str) (substitute #\space #\* str))
+                  (cddr lines))))
+        (labels ((day-str (data) (str:trim (subseq data 0 4)))
+             (spread (data) (- (parse-float:parse-float (subseq data 6 10))
+                       (parse-float:parse-float (subseq data 10 16))))
+             (spread-day (data) (list (spread data) (day-str data))) (max-car (a b) (if (> (car a) (car b)) a b))) (reduce #'max-car (mapcar #'spread-day data-lines)))))
+    (data-munge-dumb)

 ## Kata Luke Invented: Infinite Gomoku